-The Board today proposes for second-notice review by the Joint Committee on Administrative Rules (JCAR) amendments to its air pollution regulations.
-On April 4, 2011, the Illinois Environmental Protection Agency (Agency) filed a rulemaking proposing to modify the date of compliance with the requirements of various Subparts of 35 Ill.
+The Agency initiated this proceeding by filing a rulemaking proposal on April 4, 2011.
+The proposal modifies the date of compliance with the requirements of various Subparts of 35 Ill.
 Adm.
-Code Part 217, Nitrogen Oxides (NOx) Emissions (herein NOx RACT Rule or Rule), which contain provisions relating to the control of nitrogen oxides emissions from various source categories, including emission units within these source categories such as industrial boilers, process heaters, glass melting furnaces, cement kilns, lime kilns, furnaces used in steel making and aluminum melting, and fossil fuel-fired stationary boilers.
+Code Part 217, Nitrogen Oxides (NO_x) Emissions (herein NO_x RACT Rule or Rule), which contain provisions relating to the control of nitrogen oxides emissions from various source categories, including emission units within these source categories such as industrial boilers, process heaters, glass melting furnaces, cement kilns, lime kilns, furnaces used in steel making and aluminum melting, and fossil fuel-fired stationary boilers.
 The rulemaking was filed pursuant to Sections 27 and 28 of the Environmental Protection Act (Act) (415 ILCS 5/27 and 28 (2010)) and Section 102.202 of the Board's procedural rules (35 Ill.
 Adm.
 Code 102.202).